LM35 Temperature Sensor with ESP32 – Web Server

-This guide contains discussion on how to interface LM35 temperature sensor with ESP32.
-LM35 is a very popular temperature sensor in academia and many students want to use it with ESP32.
-But due to issue of ESP32 ADC, we can not interface LM35 directly with ESP32.
-In this guide, I will show you how interface by avoiding this issue and how to send temperature sensor values on a web page by building a web server using ESP32.
+In this article, we will learn how to interface the LM35 temperature sensor with ESP32.
+LM35 is a very popular temperature sensor in academia, and many students want to integrate it into their ESP32 projects.
+But due to the issue of ESP32 ADC incompatibility, we cannot interface LM35 directly with ESP32.
+In this guide, we will show you how to interface it by avoiding this issue and how to send temperature sensor values on a web page by building a web server using ESP32.

 Pinout of LM35